pythonbyexample/PBE/tutorial/intro.rst

 Windows Note
 ------------

-In windows it's probably best to run scripts from inside IDLE which is installed with python by using F5 shortcut.
+On windows it's probably best to run scripts from inside IDLE which is installed with python by using the F5 shortcut.

 Where is the code?
 ------------------